2016-17 NCTA Teaching about Asia Seminars

 - You must follow a standard bibliographic format.
 MLA and Chicago styles are recommended, but any standard, recognizable bibliographic format is acceptable.

-- All annotated bibliographies should be handed in to seminar leaders in two forms: hard copy and on a CD.
-Do NOT send your project as an email attachment.
+- All annotated bibliographies should be handed in to seminar leaders in two forms: hard copy and electronically.

 - Use Microsoft Word software.